Physarah/magicsmoke/README.md

 ```

 Byobu is a **STEEP** learning curve, but it is worth it!
 A really good byobu cheat sheet can be found [here](https://medium.com/russian-it-stories/byobu-cheatsheet-%D0%BCost-used-hotkeys-5a8bbd8476fd)

+### Environments

+I think of environments like rooms in your house.
+You wouldn't cook in the bathroom?
+Or sleed in the garage?
+A particular room in the house has all the tools you need for certain tasks.
+So make sure you are developing code in the right room!

+In short, the envirnment holds all your packages, python versions etc for a particular project.
+Examples for me, are `Huntsman`, `SkyHopper`, `PRAXIS` and `SkySurf`, four of the projects I am working on, that have their own, unique coding envirnments.